envs-net/muc_banbot/README.md

 The `!status` command shows the current admin/owner status in each room.

+### Periodic Health Checks

+The bot runs a **health check worker** that:
+- Periodically verifies bot is still connected to all rooms (configurable interval, default: 300s)
+- Checks if bot maintains admin/owner rights in each room
+- Notifies admin room if connectivity or rights issues are detected
+- Configurable via `HEALTH_CHECK_INTERVAL` (minimum: 60 seconds)

 ### Automatic Temporary Ban Expiration

 The bot runs an automatic **unban worker** that: